Spherical Accretion on a Schwarzschild-MOG Black Hole: Introduction

 Accretion refers to the process through which a gravitating object gathers surrounding matter, resulting in an increase in its mass and angular momentum \cite{A3}.
 The accretion of matter onto BHs is a significant phenomenon of enduring interest to astrophysicists.
 In 1952, Bondi pioneered the study of accretion by developing a model for the spherically symmetric accretion but context of Newtonian physics \cite{Bondi1, Bondi2}.
 Later on, Michel \citep{Michel} discussed the BH accretion in the context of GR and also investigated the accretion onto charged BHs.
 Shapiro made significant contributions to the understanding of BH accretion by studying the luminosity and frequency spectra of infalling gas \citep{shapiro1973accretion}, the effects of interstellar magnetic fields \citep{shapiro1973magnetic}, and the dynamics of accretion onto rotating BHs \citep{shapiro1974accretion}.
 The role of gas backreaction in influencing the accretion rate was further analyzed by \cite{malec1999}.
 Babichev et al. \cite{Babichev} investigated the accretion of dark energy onto a Schwarzschild BH, showing that, unlike normal matter, dark energy accretion can lead to a decrease in BH's mass.
 Debnath \cite{Debnath} extended this analysis by formulating a general model for static accretion onto static, spherically symmetric BHs.
 Accretion in higher-dimensional spacetimes has been considered in works such as \citep{giddings2008astrophysical, john2013accretion}.
 More recently, Das et al. \cite{Das(2024)} studied spherical accretion in higher-dimensional Reissner-Nordström BHs, contributing to a greater understanding of accretion in modified gravity frameworks.
 Recently, accretion onto BH with backreaction effects on cylindrical symmetrically BHs was discussed \cite{Moughalkamran1}.
+Accretion BHs in the framework of Scalar-Tensor-Vector Gravity (STVG) was initially explored by \cite{john2016black}, with later developments focusing on accretion disks around MOG BHs \citep{perez2017accretion}.
+Several recent works have further expanded on accretion dynamics in MOG through analytical and numerical methods \cite{1t, t1, PMach, Mjamil, ahmed, UmarFarooq:2019uqr}.
+In this study, we investigate spherical accretion onto a Schwarzschild-MOG (SH-MOG) BH, analyzing how various types of fluid behave in this modified gravity background.
+We derive the SH-MOG metric, formulate the general conservation laws governing the accretion process, and compute critical physical quantities such as the speed of sound at the sonic point.
+Compared to the classical SH solution in GR, the presence of the MOG parameter introduces deviations in the gravitational potential, which in turn affect accretion rates, sonic point locations, and flow dynamics.
+Throughout our analysis, we use standard relativistic conventions, adopting the metric signature $(-,+,+,+)$ with geometric units with $ c=G = 1$.